CzechsMix/czechsmix.github.io/_posts/2016-9-28-when-the-going-gets-tough.md

 Let's say you have a party this weekend, and a daily calorie goal of 1700.
 You could eat 1500 for 6 days, then during the party, you'd have 1200 calories in addition to your daily allotment of 1700 calories, to play around with.

 **4. Say "Fuck it"**
 Lastly, you can just not count calories and eat whatever you feel like.
 This is the easiest option to execute, but has maximum risk of throwing you out of your routine.
-In the long run, a single day will be a tiny blip on your weight loss history, and even if you were worried, you would have to consume 3,500 calories MORE than you burned, in order to gain a single pound of fat from a single day.
+In the long run, a single day will be a tiny blip in your weight loss history, and even if you were worried, you would have to consume 3,500 calories MORE than you burned, in order to gain a single pound of fat from a single day.

 The kicker is this: if you do this often enough, you may find that you start to get more and more loose with your definition of "special event" and before you know it, you're forgetting to track at all.
 This option is very risky, and I wouldn't recommend it at all if you're just starting out.

 #### What can I do if I screw up?

 When you find you've lost your way, maybe you ate a cookie you shouldn't have.
 Or went out for a pizza buffet at lunch, or haven't logged a single entry in weeks.
-There is, and always will be, only one thing you can do.
+There is, and always will be, one and only one thing you can do.

 Get right back to your routine.